AshleyHow/WindowsOSBuild/README.md

 * **OSVersion**

     This parameter is mandatory.
 OS version number you want to check.
-Accepted values:
+Supported accepted values:

     | Windows Client OS                                   | Version                                                                      |
     | :-------------------------------------------------- | :--------------------------------------------------------------------------- |